‘The Young And The Restless’ Spoilers: Cane Cheats On Lily? Lauren Gets Bad News

-This week’s The Young And The Restless spoilers are here and — as always — they point to tense confrontations and painful revelations.
-There are also indications of a possible daddy reveal, a possible fling cut short, and a steamy new affair.
+This week’s The Young and the Restless spoilers are here and — as always — they point to tense confrontations and painful revelations.
+There are also indications of a possible daddy reveal and a steamy new affair.

 In the coming week, the residents of Genoa City will come together for the much-anticipated open mic night at the Underground.
 The occasion will set the stage for a reconciliation and the debut of a rising musical star.
 But as some of the Young and the Restless characters enjoy a carefree night at the Underground, Lauren (Tracey E. Bregman) will be receiving devastating news from Paul (Doug Davidson).